 ● System Thinking

-SCRUM or SAFe depends on your requirements and focuses, which differs from organization to organization.
+SCRUM or SAFe depends on your requirements and focuses, which differ from organization to organization.
 The final decision and goal cease on your side to attain success.

-To understand how SAFe works attend our 2 days SAFe Agile Certification training.
+To understand how SAFe works attend our 2 days of SAFe Agile Certification training.